mikehelmick/client/README.md

 takes events from off cluster and puts them on the specified broker.
 2. https://github.com/mikehelmick/eventutils - The first cut of code generation
   * the cmd/typegen program can be used to generate schemas from Go types
+  * the cmd/generate program can be used to generate Clients and Functions (this is the basis for fun(k))

 # Knative Client